-Center for Hazard Mitigation and Community Resilience is established to respond to the increasing disasters due to climate change.
+Center for Hazard Mitigation and Community Resilience is established to respond to the increasing disasters under the climate change.

 We envision a world that humans will still live in harmony with nature under extreme weather due to climate change by involving all stakeholders to work together, while keeping an eye on the “north star” of Missouri S&T.